Harshitpal1/Data-Analyst--Sales-Trend-Analysis-Using-Aggregations-Task6/README.md

 | 2023 | 3     | 9,800           | 39             |

 ## ❓ Interview Questions & Answers
-This section covers the interview questions provided as part of the task.

 <details>
-<summary>Click to expand and see questions & answers</summary>

 **1. How do you group data by month and year?**
 Use the `GROUP BY` clause after extracting the year and month from a date column: